RaysOfStarLight/jackbox-rc1-challenge/README.md

           1. Your project must, at the very least, meet all or part of the above criteria
           * It must be a functioning deliverable (we must be able to execute/run your code)
           * If your deliverable is not working you will not win
-  * Part 2: find the most number of issues with Jackbox
+  * Part 2 ($300 dollars): Find the most number of issues with Jackbox
       * criteria for this category will be decided solely by the organizers of the challenge, but can include:
           1. How many issues you submit to the LouHenryAlvarez/jackbox-rc1-challenge repository
           * Whether these are considered "real" issues or part of the design of Jackbox